 Moreover, the current finding supports the previous empirical studies' assertion that OC is a platform in which environmental sustainability and performance can be achieved by influencing the thoughts, feelings, and interactions of individuals through the green environment (Afum et al., 2020; Fatok, 2019).
 This study is consistent with the study by Felipe et al. (2017) which indicate that OC is a prediction of the organization's environmental culture.
 In another study, Adebayo et al. (2020) established a positive relationship between OC and EP.
 Magsi et al (2018) also confirm that there is an important link between OC and EP.
 Similarly, Mujeeb and Ahmad (2011) show that OC has a positive and significant impact on EP.
-This is consistent with the guidelines proposed by Baron and Kenny (1986), and Hair et al. (2010) that partial mediation occurs when the independent variable is not the predictor, and the mediator is the predictor.
+This is consistent with the guidelines proposed by Baron and Kenny (1986), and Hair et al. (2010) that partial mediation occurs when both the independent variable and the mediator are predictors, while full mediation occurs when the independent variable is not the predictor, and the mediator is the predictor.
 Mediation does not occur if the independent variable is a predictor and the mediator is not.